 Glossy, silky and super smooth.
 Who hasn’t dreamed of hair like this?
 For many of us, the reality is living with curly, kinky or frizzy hair.

-But that is only until more recently because permanent hair straightening treatments have become much more popular and easily accessible.
+But that is only until more recently because permanent hair straightening services and treatments have become much more popular and easily accessible.

 These treatments can give us gorgeous, manageable, soft and easily styleable tresses.
 There are other benefits, too, such as less time spent drying and hair that looks healthy and strong.

 Is a permanent hair straightening treatment the solution to all your hair woes?
 Let’s answer some of those all-important questions about permanent hair straightening treatments so you can understand exactly what it entails and make the best decision for your hair.